-PM level sensors improve system performance with the most resilient pressure technology available.
+PM pressure sensors improve system performance with the most resilient sensing technology available.
 The direct measuring ceramic capacitive cell is more corrosion and abrasion resistant than traditional metal diaphragms and has very high over pressure ratings up to 40 times the measuring range.
 The high pressure ratings reduce the potential for damage from pressure spikes or surges; and since there is no fill fluid, there is no risk of diaphragm fluid leaking into your process.
 This ensures product quality and maximum process performance.

 The direct process measurement via the PM’s capacitive-ceramic technology offers an accurate solution in a robust package.

 The most important element of the ceramic capacitive technology is the ceramic (Al2O3) measuring cell.
-After assembly, the ceramic cell element resembles a plate capacitor with a reference electrode and a measuring electrode placed 0.01 mm apart.
+After assembly, the ceramic cell element resembles a plate capacitor with a reference electrode and a measuring electrode placed 15 µm apart.
 The capacitance is inversely proportional to the distance between the electrodes.
 As pressure is applied, the distance changes by a small value and the capacitance changes proportionately.
 This signal is then converted into pressure by a microprocessor.